nikolaDrljaca/extractor/docs/AppStructure.md

 > Note that the naming convention should always make use of a verb to indicate an action,
 > ex: `ValidateToken`.

-Note however that use cases should not be used in situations where they lead to a data/domain layer CRUD call.
+Note however that use cases should not be used in situations where they only lead to a data/domain layer
+CRUD call.
 In these situations it is more appropriate to use the Repository package.
 Use cases should be used where they make sense -> reusable units of logic.